The Future of Quantum Software: Understanding 11/11 Language

 Python SDKs: ⚠️ Limited - intent is buried inside SDK objects and abstractions

-OpenQASM: ❌ No - ow-level, assembly-style circuit description
+OpenQASM: ❌ No - low-level, assembly-style circuit description

 11/11: ✅ Yes - code expresses what must happen, not just gate wiring